-The amount of flour is going to be dependent on how creamy and how rich the mashed potatoes are – the more butter, cheese, etc. in the original mashed potatoes, the more flour will be needed.
+The amount of flour needed is going to be dependent on how creamy and how rich the original mashed potatoes are – the more butter, cheese, etc. in the original mashed potatoes, the more flour will be needed.
 Do try to add as little flour as possible, though.
 Better to have a potato cake that runs a bit when heated than one that tastes of a lot of flour.

-Place into hot pan; brown very slowly in the hot butter, turning once.
+Add to the hot pan; brown very slowly in the hot butter, turning once.
 Best if eaten at once.

 - These may be made with leftover boiled potatoes, also.
 Simply mash, mix with a bit of butter and milk and proceed with the recipe.

-- This is a great recipe for “planned” leftovers – simply make extra mashed potatoes so there will be plenty to make Potato Cakes.
+- This is a great recipe for “planned” leftovers – simply make extra mashed potatoes so there will be plenty to make potato cakes.